 The Coordinator manages the ATIP Office.
 The Coordinator has a close working relationship with Executive Committee members concerning the application of, and compliance with the Act.

-When a Privacy request is received, the Coordinator consults the appropriate managers, the Legal Services Directorate, the Privacy Council Office, the Treasury Board Information Practices Group or other institutions, as required.
+When a Privacy request is received, the Coordinator consults the appropriate managers and, as required, the Legal Services Directorate, the Privy Council Office, the Treasury Board Information Practices Group or other institutions.
 When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Operations.

 When a record is identified as exclusion under the Privacy Act, the Coordinator recommends to the Legal Services Directorate that they consult with the Privy Council Office to confirm that it is an excluded record.